 Executive Leave cannot be carried over from year to year.
 This benefit has a utilization window of July 1 of year 1 to September 30 of year 2 (three months after the fiscal year end).
 The eighty (80) hours begins accruing again on July 1 of every year.

-In FY 22-23 and forward, employees are allowed to cash out up to 40 hours total of executive leave.
-Cash outs would be allowed between December 1 and March 31 annually.
+Employees are allowed to cash out up to 40 hours total of Executive Leave.
+Cash outs are only allowed between December 1 and March 31 annually.

 Employees accrue 6.7 hours per month.
+Accrual for Executive Leave will be pro-rated for the first and final month of employment based on the hours worked that month.

 A newly appointed executive may receive an initial Executive Leave amount of no more than 80 hours upon hire at the discretion of the City Manager.

+Upon separation from employment, any accrued and unused Executive Leave will be paid to the Employee at the base rate of pay with the final paycheck.

 Holidays

-The following 13 days shall be observed as holidays for employees:
+The following 13 days shall be observed as holidays for Employees:

 New Year's Day